Best Day Trips Around Frankfurt

 Day Trips From Frankfurt

 This is a student town located on the Neckar river and, let's face it, rivers are essential in picturesque towns.
 There is an impressive castle with relaxing gardens and views over the old town.
 The cobbled streets of the old town make a great place for a wander and there are plenty of bars, cafes and shops.
 The town is a bit of tourist destinations so it may be very crowded on summer weekends.
 Try a nice weekend in Spring or go on a weekday if you can.
-Heidelberg is about a one hour drive directly South of Frankfurt or you can take the train.
+Heidelberg is about one hour by car or train directly south of Frankfurt.
+For more information read this guide to Heidelberg.

 Located on a river - check(the Lahn)!
 Pedestrianised old town - check!
 Cute, timber-framed houses -check!
 Beautiful, old cathedral - check!
 Hundred of Italian restaurants- ahh check!
 Yes, Limburg is everything you could possibly want in a Frankfurt day trip.
 It also has a comical amount of Italian restaurants, we couldn't figure out the connection but pizza is always good!
 It is free to go inside the cathedral and the maze of streets in the old town are filled with cafes and restaurants.
 The train to Limburg takes 30 minutes from Frankfurt Hbf.